kccnma/cms/page/home.md

   * New posts are able to be added/created OK (via the admin cms interface), but they are not viewable via the static generated site.
     * Observation: new posted do not get a date time-stamp at the beginning of the md file name.
 * Further testing needed (added to to-do list)
+  * need to address home page front-matter showing up (need to generate the home page correctly instead of an include)
   * HOLD - need to re-link netlify and github repo?
   * DONE - ~~need to manually add/create/edit netlify webhook?~~
     * The fix: